EmilyMengx/emilymengforMF/README.md

 # emilymengforMF
-this is Emily Meng，孟祥凤 Github repo, and this repo is used for applying for MF
+this is Emily Meng's Github repo, and this repo is used for writing a framework

 I wrote a Python script to send email automatically